-This is an The Dutch Research Council (NWO) funded project lead by the University of Twente, The Netherlands, that investigates the socio-bio-physical dynamics of anthropogenic sandy shores impacted by multi-functional, nature-based solutions (NBS).
-In doing so it follows a Living Lab approach, documenting and analyzing interactions between evolving anthropogenic shores (Sand Motor and Hondsbossche Duinen) and people using and managing these NBS-modified landscapes.
+This is a Dutch Research Council (NWO) funded project lead by Prof. K Wijnberg, University of Twente, Netherlands.
+In ReAshore we investigate the socio-bio-physical dynamics of anthropogenic sandy shores impacted by multi-functional, nature-based solutions (NBS).
+In doing so, we follow a Living Lab approach, documenting and analyzing interactions between evolving anthropogenic shores (Sand Motor and Hondsbossche Duinen) and people using and managing these NBS-modified landscapes.

 Together with the University of Twente (Enschede, NL), with the artist collective Satellietgroep (den Haag, NL), and ArtEZ (Zwolle, NL) we facilitated learning experiences between engineering students from the University of Twente and art students from ArtEZ.
 Our goal was to explore how mixing the arts and engineering practices could change the way in which water challenges were addressed.
 This project was financed by the Andrea von Braun foundation (http://www.avbstiftung.de/), and even though the project is now concluded, we strive to continue to develop a rigorous exploration of the connections that art and sciences have and new ways these two disciplines can benefit from each other in university education.